Avdeep-Singh/machine-downtime-predictive-api/README.md

    - Response (Error - Model Not Trained):
      ```json
      {"detail": "Model not trained.
 Please train the model first."}

+## Limitations and Assumptions

+1. **Edge Case Handling**:
+   The current implementation does not handle edge cases such as:
+   - Empty or malformed datasets during upload.
+   - Missing values in the prediction input.
+   These were omitted to focus on the core functionality.
+In production, robust input validation and error handling would be essential.

+2. **Unseen Categories in Predictions**:
+   The model uses `LabelEncoder` for encoding categorical features.
+The `/predict` endpoint assumes all categorical input values are consistent with the training data.
+Predictions with unseen categories may raise errors.
+This could be mitigated by:
+   - Adding logic to handle unknown categories dynamically.
+   - Re-training the encoder with new inputs.

+3. **Static Preprocessing**:
+   The preprocessing steps (e.g., dropping null values and the `Date` column) are hard-coded to suit the provided sample dataset.
+For generalization, these steps would need to be dynamic, based on dataset characteristics.

+4. **Dataset-Specific Assumptions**:
+   The API is designed to work with the sample dataset provided (`Sample_Data_from_kaggle.csv`).
+Additional preprocessing or modifications may be required to handle datasets with different formats or distributions.

 ## Data
 A sample dataset (Sample_Data_from_kaggle.csv) is included in the root directory.